-^{} Includes construction, contingencies and construction management and bid alternate
+\ Includes construction, contingencies and construction management and alternate bid.

 The proposed Project complies with all CAP criteria.
-The Project is located within the US-Mexico border region served by NADB; the Project sponsor is a public entity; and the works comprised in the Project fall within one of the environmental sectors eligible for NADB financing.
-Furthermore, being a WWTP improvement project, it is considered a priority project in accordance with CAP guidelines.
-As shown in the previous table, the Sponsor will cover approximately 20% of the cost with their own resources, which is more than the minimum 10% requirement established under the program.
+The Project is located within the U.S.-Mexico border region served by NADB, the Project sponsor is a public entity, and is in an environmental sector eligible for NADB financing.
+Furthermore, as a wastewater treatment project, it is considered a priority under the CAP guidelines.
+As shown in the previous table, the Sponsor will cover approximately 20% of the cost with its own resources, which is more than the minimum 10% requirement established under the program.

-The final design, specifications and the bid documents have been completed through NADB-TA awarded to the Town of Patagonia.
-The Sponsor is prepared to start the implementation process once CAP funding is approved.
+The final design, specifications and the bid documents have been completed with NADB technical assistance awarded to the Town of Patagonia.
+The Sponsor is prepared to begin Project implementation once CAP funding is approved.